adnir-andrade/safehouse/docs/frontend.rst

 -----------------

 And that's basically it...
-Expo is the best thing ever created.
+Expo is the best thing ever created!